Thesselonian Overniew

 This letter was to encourage the believers of Thessalonica AND to assure them of Christ’s return.
 Actually, Christ’s return will be mentioned over 20 times in just todays’ read.
 Paul gives us a way of living that will prepare us for the Second coming of Christ with exhortations and ends with benedictions and prayers.

 We have a hope.
-Not we hope, we have A HOPE that Christ will come back and we as believers will spend an eternity in his presence.
+Not we hope, we have HOPE that Christ will come back and we as believers will spend an eternity in his presence.

 No comments: